OwenJohnsons/OwenJohnsons/README.md

 My name is Owen!
 I am an Irish astrophysicist currently working as a research assistant at the University of Berkeley in the SETI research centre!

 - 👽 I’m currently working on looking for signs of ET through techno-signature searches using low-frequency arrays (LOFAR) stations in Sweden, Ireland and France.
 - 🪐 My research interests are in the extremes of our universe.
 Using astronomical transients to help solve open questions about the cosmos.
-I also have a great interest in space science techknowledgy and its related field.
+I also have a great interest in space science techknowledgy and related fields.
 - 🌱 I’m currently learning Julia, C and Space Mission Design
 - 📫 The best way of reaching me is through email: owen.a.johnsons@gmail.com
 - 😄 Pronouns: [He/Him/His]
+- ✨ BSc (Hons.)
+Graduate of University College Dublin in Physics with Astronomy in Space Science (Class of 22')

 <!--
 **OwenJohnsons/OwenJohnsons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.